yash30201/cs-notes/OS/notes/overview.md

 <br>

 ### Compiler and Interpreter
-Converts converts high level language to low level assembly language in one scoop or one line at a time respectively
+Converts high level language to low level assembly language in one scoop or one line at a time respectively

 ### Assembler
 Converts the assembly code into machine code